kabir0104k/OWASP/README.md

 - [ ] Test for Web Storage SQL injection
 - [ ] Check CORS implementation
 - [ ] Check Offline Web Application

+Create 2 accounts on the same website if it has login functionality You can use [Extension](https://addons.mozilla.org/en-US/firefox/addon/multi-account-containers) to use same browser for creating different account on the same website

+Login Page

+    [ ] Session Expiration
+    [ ] Improper Session Validation
+    [ ] OAuth Bypass (It includes features like login with Google, Microsoft, Instagram or any) [ ] OAuth Token Stealing
+    [ ] Authentication Bypass
+    [ ] Privilege Escalation
+    [ ] SQLi

+Registration Page

+    [ ] XML File Upload using SVG (If website asks for Documents upload or Profile Upload then you can try this) [ ] Bypassing Limitation on File Types to Upload (If they just allow jpg,png then try to upload .php or .py) [ ] Bypassing Mobile or Email Verification
+    [ ] Brute Forcing OTP Sent
+    [ ] Try inserting XSS payload wherever possible (Like if you can enter XSS payload in First Name/Last Name/Address etc text box make sure to enter because sometimes it may reflect somewhere else or maybe it's stored XSS).

+Forgot Password Page

+    [ ] Password Reset Poisoning (Kind of similar way we do Host Header Injection) [ ] Reset Token/Link Expiring (Maybe they pay)
+    [ ] Reset Token Leaks (This can happen when some website interacts to third party services at that point of time maybe password reset token is sent via referrer header part and maybe it can leak) [ ] Check for Subdomain_Takeover
+    [ ] Check for Older Version of Service is used by your target and if they do try to find existing exploit for the target.